Tips for Better Sleep

 14. Cherish your evening routine.

-Just like my morning routine, I’ve grown to cherish my evening routine.
-I love unwinding at the end of the day and spending sone time reflecting on everything that happened.
 If you can assign a small area in your home as a place to chill, read, write and just think, that’s a great spot to enjoy your calming evening routine.
 Having an evening routine will be directly reflected in the success of your mornings.
 If you plan ahead, you’ll wake up feeling productive and end up getting more done.
 An hour before bed I stop working, electronics get turned off and it’s time to get into sleep mode.

 - Planning for the next day – If you don’t have a clear idea of what you want to accomplish, how are you going to accomplish it?
 I write down the top 3 tasks I want to accomplish the following day, as well as a list of small, quick tasks I can tackle if there’s time.
 I review my big goals and aspirations to keep them front of mind.
 Self-awareness is so important to our success and making time in our evening routines to plan and dream is so important to keep us moving forward.
 I’ve found I’m at my most productive when I plan my entire day the night before, blocking off time for tasks, eating and exercise.
 I might not stick to it 100% but I’m much more likely to achieve what I want if I have a clear plan laid out.